Guo-baiyi/Reuse-in-Architecture/README.md

 <img width="756" alt="image" src="https://github.com/Guo-baiyi/Reuse-in-Architecture/assets/120784487/65a93ce8-e565-4672-9a17-36bca115f0ac">
 <img width="183" alt="image" src="https://github.com/Guo-baiyi/Reuse-in-Architecture/assets/120784487/20565cc1-b607-49f0-a2aa-d3d872a7072b">

-- # Swimlane with Actors in the Phases of Demolition, Processing, Installation (In 3 Phase )
+- # Swimlane for persons involved in the Phases of Demolition, Processing, Installation (In 3 Phase )

 ### 1.Deconstruction or Demolition--C1-C4
 Refers to the process of dismantling or taking apart structures.
 It involves the careful removal of building components and systems.